 The implementation is based on a combination of two different networks:

 - A pre-trained resnet-152 model that acts as an encoder.
-It transforms the image in a vector of features that is sent to the decoder
+It transforms the image into a vector of features that is sent to the decoder

-- A decoder that uses an LSTM network (LSTM stands for Long short-term memory and it is a Recurrent Neural Network) to compose the phrase that describes the featured vector received from the encoder.
-LSTM, I learned along the way, are used by Google and Alexa for speech recognition, Google also uses it in the Google Assistant and in Google Translate.
+- A decoder that uses an LSTM network (LSTM stands for Long short-term memory, and it is a Recurrent Neural Network) to compose the phrase that describes the featured vector received from the encoder.
+LSTM, I learned along the way, is used by Google and Alexa for speech recognition.
+Google also uses it in Google Assistant and in Google Translate.

-RNN for sure are not hardware friendly and use an enourmous amout of resources for training.
+RNNs for sure, are not hardware friendly and use enormous resources for training.